anshour/projectsprint-week-4/README.md

 # BeliMang Backend Service

-This is a backend service that provides a RESTful API.
+This is a backend service that provides api for ride hailing food order online. for calculation distance using haversine, NearestTSP below 3km

 ## Getting Started